MisterMoody/twigTemplates/README.md

 {{ "foo #{bar} baz" }}
 ```

 These expressions will be handy when dealing with conditional statements: incorporating operators into the mix will afford designers the ability to create elaboratively concise conditions.
-Common operators include those that make comparisons, perform math calculations or are logical in nature.
+Performing math calculations is the simplest way that operators are used.

 |   Operator    |   Function   |
 |---------------|------------------------|